 Allen Street Reserve

-Allen Street Reserve is located along Powells Creek at Homebush and is Council's newest leash free area.
-This area features a fully fenced with 1.3 metre fence and double gates, dog agility equipment, seating and drinking water for dogs.
+Allen Street Reserve is located along Powells Creek at Homebush.
+The off leash area is 1.3m long and fully fenced, with double gates, dog agility equipment, seating and drinking water for dogs.

 Conditions of using leash free areas

 Dogs must be supervised by a competent adult and kept under effective control at all times.